miamibeach411.com

 You can get to the Park by car, water taxi or use Disney bus transportation.
 The monorail system does not connect to this theme park.

-Hours: Depending on the time of year, Magic Kingdom park hours can range between 8am and 1am.
+Hours: Depending on the time of year, Animal Kingdom park hours can range between 8am and 1am.
 Call Guest Services at (407) 824-4321 for park hours and showtimes during your visit.

 Size: Over 500 acres